ObjectSummary / Action / copy_from

 • ServerSideEncryption (string) –

-The server-side encryption algorithm used when storing this object in Amazon S3 (for example, AES256, aws:kms, aws:kms:dsse).
+The server-side encryption algorithm used when storing this object in Amazon S3.
 Unrecognized or unsupported values won’t write a destination object and will receive a 400 Bad Request response.

 Amazon S3 automatically encrypts all new objects that are copied to an S3 bucket.
 When copying an object, if you don’t specify encryption information in your copy request, the encryption setting of the target object is set to the default encryption configuration of the destination bucket.
 By default, all buckets have a base level of encryption configuration that uses server-side encryption with Amazon S3 managed keys (SSE-S3).
-If the destination bucket has a default encryption configuration that uses server-side encryption with Key Management Service (KMS) keys (SSE-KMS), dual-layer server-side encryption with Amazon Web Services KMS keys (DSSE-KMS), or server-side encryption with customer-provided encryption keys (SSE-C), Amazon S3 uses the corresponding KMS key, or a customer-provided key to encrypt the target object copy.
+If the destination bucket has a different default encryption configuration, Amazon S3 uses the corresponding encryption key to encrypt the target object copy.

 With server-side encryption, Amazon S3 encrypts your data as it writes your data to disks in its data centers and decrypts the data when you access it.
 For more information about server-side encryption, see Using Server-Side Encryption in the Amazon S3 User Guide.